callmebongos/callmebongos/README.md

-- 👋 Hi, I’m @callmebongos, a student of Games Technology and Software Engineering
+- 👋 Hi, I’m @callmebongos, a student of Games Technology
 - 👀 I’m interested in both Games Dev and Software Engineering, and I've worked on quite a few projects - both passion projects and university work.
 - 🌱 I’m currently working on a text based dungeon crawler RPG called "Unpaid Overtime" This is a game where the protagonist is a chronically underpaid office worker who made the mistake of staying late one evening to print some things and is now stuck, with his only escape being climbing the corporate ladder.
-- 📫 You can reach me via Discord at callmebongos
+- 📫 You can reach me via Discord at yourfavouritebongos
 - 😄 Pronouns: They/Them
 - ⚡ Fun fact: I don't have any fun facts